Python Datetime Tutorial: Manipulate Times, Dates, and Time Spans

 - Converting date objects into a DataFrame index

 As you work through this tutorial, we’d encourage you to run the code on your own machine.
-Alternatively, if you’d like to run code in your browser and learn in an interactive fashion with answer-checking to be sure you’re getting it right, our free Python intermediate course has a lesson on datetime in Python that we recommend.
-All it requires is signing up for a free user account.
+Alternatively, if you’d like to run code in your browser and learn in an interactive fashion with answer-checking to be sure you’re getting it right, our Python intermediate course has a lesson on datetime in Python that we recommend.
+You can start learning by signing up for a free user account.

 Before jumping into writing code, it’s worth looking at the five main object classes that are used in the